yale-img/rtainer/README.md

 sudo ubuntu-drivers autoinstall
 ```

->> Note: You don't need to install CUDA or cudnn on the host (but it's also fine if they're already installed), these will be installed in the container.
+>> Note: It's not necessary to install CUDA or cudnn on the host (but it's also fine if they're already installed), these will be installed in the container.

 ### Install Docker with nvidia-docker